 Newborn Sponge Bath

-Your newborn baby may not be playing in the yard just yet, but he still needs an occasional bath.
-Grab a sponge or washcloth for an easy way to keep your baby clean.
+Your newborn baby might not be playing in the yard just yet, but they still need an occasional bath.
+Giving your baby a sponge bath is an easy way to keep them clean.
+In this article, we'll explain how to sponge bathe your newborn with ease.

 Why You Should Sponge Bathe Your Newborn

-Experts recommend sponge baths for newborn babies whose umbilical cord stumps have not yet fallen off.
-Sponge baths are also a good option for boys who haven't fully healed from circumcision.
-Keep in mind that daily baths aren't necessary, and could dry out his delicate skin.
+Until your baby's umbilical cord stump has fallen off, it's often recommended to give them a newborn sponge bath instead of a full bath.
+Sponge baths can also be beneficial for babies who are healing from circumcision.
+Always follow your healthcare provider's instructions for care.
+Keep in mind that daily baths aren't necessary and could dry out their delicate skin.
 Bathing three times a week will be just fine until your baby is a year old.

 How to Give a Baby a Sponge Bath